whiletruectf/natas/solutions/Natas10.md

 ```

 This means that we must ust the grep function to find the solution.
-Fourtunately, grep allows wildcards in it's search term.
+Fortunately, grep allows wildcards in it's search term.
 We can search
 for `.*`(this will match anything) in the password file,
 and use a hashtag to comment out the `dictionary.txt`.